alialghanay/heat-map/README.md

-# USA GDP Bar Chart
+# Monthly Global Land-Surface Temperature

 This project was created to pass [FCC](https://www.freecodecamp.org/) Visualize Data with a Heat Map Challenge.